 Overall the quilt looks wonderful.
 Club member Sharon picked it up to bind it, and it will go to a local charity.
 I didn’t have the heart to tell her about the mistake in the bottom row.
 Do you like this pattern?
-It is for sale in my Craftsy store, click HERE.
+It is for sale on My Patterns page at the top of the blog.

 What are you working on this week?